BLUESTEM CONSERVATION CEMETERY

 Meadow

 Bluestem's first woodland area undergoing restoration, this shady old growth forest contains fine examples of Christmas fern, spicebush, spring ephemerals and trees such as white and red oaks, shagbark hickory, poplar, hackberry, redbud, dogwood, cedar, and more.
 Our woodland restoration efforts are focused on invasive removal, thinning of early successional trees, ecological inventory, installing water quality buffers, and accounting for the property’s cultural and agricultural history.
 Trees that have fallen in the woods, or may fall in the future, blend with the landscape.
 Siting a particular burial plot is conditional on slope and adjacent tree root systems.
+It is important to note that Woodland burial areas take some hiking and navigating to reach.

 Areas Not Yet Open for Burial